Enhance your ECommerce Marketplace

 - Internal links.
 Building out your internal links helps users navigate between pages and enable them to find more answers about your products or services.

 - Backlinks.
 Acquiring backlinks can be a tricky process if you aren’t careful.
-Paying for links, as was done in the past, is considered blackhat SEO and subject to penalties.
-Look to acquire links from reputable, related sources to increase the flow of healthy link juice and trust.
+Paying for links, as was done in the past, is considered Black hat SEO and subject to penalties.
+Look into incorporating links related sources to increase the flow of healthy link juice and trust.
 Remove toxic links to keep your rankings in good standing.

 - Blog strategy.
-Your Shopify site may benefit from regular, consistent blog posts to enhance its SEO strategy and build authority.
-Be sure to follow all of the on-page SEO recommendations listed on this Shopify SEO checklist to optimize your blog posts.
+Your Shopify site may benefit from regular, consistent blog posts to enhance its SEO strategy and build branding.
+Be sure to follow all the on-page SEO recommendations listed on this Shopify SEO checklist to optimize your blog posts.
 Don’t forget to attribute any appropriate tags for your blog posts as well.

 - HTTPS.
 An eCommerce site without HTTPS may be considered “unsafe” by Google and other search engines.
 Secure your site with data encryption to ensure you do not miss out on any sales.

-- Any necessary redirects.
-Old links, out-of-stock items, and other unneeded pages should redirect to current or relevant pages for proper navigation and user experience.
+- Any permanent redirects.
+Old links, out-of-stock items, and other unneeded pages should redirect to current or relevant pages for proper navigation and user experience

 - A helpful 404 page.
 Should your users encounter a 404 error, make sure their buying experience does not end there.
 Build a 404 page that provides them with the means to continue searching for products or return to the homepage.

 - Intuitive site structure.
 Search engines and users should be able to understand how to navigate your site to locate any page.

 - Optimized images.
 Add descriptive alt text to each of your images to accommodate image searches and to keep your site ADA-friendly.
 Keywords within the text can also help users find what they're looking for while adding relevancy to search queries.

 Additional Shopify SEO Tips

-- Want an even bigger advantage?
+Want an even more significant advantage?
 Here are some Shopify SEO tips to help your site stand out from the crowd and deliver a great user experience to your customers (and an organized, optimized site for Google and the search engines):